-This Ginger Green Smoothie was inspired by our Green Grapefruit smoothie on this site, which also contains greens, ginger, and pears.
+This Ginger Green Smoothie was inspired by our Green Grapefruit smoothie on this site, which also contains greens, ginger, and pears (great for constipation).
 It pairs well with a tofu scramble to make a perfect nutritious vegan breakfast.

 Ginger in smoothies can be tricky, as ginger tends to overpower the rest of the ingredients.
 The key is to balance it out with other mellow foods so they can all shine.

 - Frozen raw spinach

 - Ripe pear